Xe/site/blog/site-to-site-wireguard-part-2-2019-04-07.markdown

 A DNS answer or record has several parts to it:

 - The name (with a terminating `.`)
-- The time-to-live in caches
+- The time-to-live, which tells DNS caches how long they can wait before looking up the domain again
 - The kind of address being served (DNS supports multiple network kinds, though only `IN`ternet records are used nowadays)
 - The kind of record this is
 - Any additional data for that record

-Interpreting the question and answer from above: this means that the client asked for the IPv4 address (DNS calls this an `A` record) for `google.com.` and got back `172.217.7.206`, with all of this from the dns server at `8.8.8.8`.
+Interpreting the question and answer from above: this means that the client asked for the IPv4 address (DNS calls this an `A` record) for `google.com.` and got back `172.217.7.206` as an answer from the dns server at `8.8.8.8`.

 DNS supports many other kinds of records, such as `PTR` or "reverse" records that map an IP address back to a name (again, edited for clarity):